ggn1/O2cw/README.md

 Wesley Barreto: Key contributor to the project.
 (Student, Heriot-Watt University)

-Emmanual Jumbo: Key contributor to the project.
+Emmanuel Jumbo: Key contributor to the project.
 (Student, Heriot-Watt University)

 Harini: Key contributor to the project.